-The Government is seeking to introduce legislation to require senior officers in the public sector (those earning over £100,000) to repay termination payments in the event that they return to the same part of the public sector within a prescribed period, which is currently 12 months.
-The provisions are set out in the Small Business, Enterprise and Employment Bill which the Government aims to pass before the 2015 general election and which would come into effect by April 2016.
-In the event that the proposals come into effect before that date, the Pay Policy Statement will be reviewed and any changes required will be subject to the approval of the appropriate body, which is likely to be Personnel Committee.
+The Government is seeking to introduce legislation to require senior officers in the public sector (those earning over £80,000) to repay termination payments in the event that they return to the public sector within a prescribed period, which is currently proposed as 12 months.
+The enabling provisions are set out in the Small Business, Enterprise and Employment Act which received Royal Assent in March 2015.
+The Council will ensure it is compliant with the Small Business, Enterprise and Employment Act, once the detailed provisions to be implemented through regulations come into effect (scheduled for April 2016).